Here are things I did today between 4:30 and 6:00.

 Spoke her name.
 She turned around, smiled, and hugged us, then showed us pictures from prom, which was last night.

-Saw 18 year-old niece’s prom pictures and her just-dyed-red hair, which she needs for a role in a play she’s in next week.
+Saw 18 year-old niece’s prom pictures and her just-dyed-red hair, which she’ll sport in a play she’s in next week.

-Visited with friend who drove up, bringing two small frogs, both about the size of lady bugs, in a plastic container, to transplant to the pond.
+Visited with friend who drove up, bringing two small frogs, both about the size of lady bugs, to transplant to the pond.

 Greeted brother-in-law when he awoke from a nap and joined us on the porch.